 That kind of clueless.

 Oh, sure, there are some things about which I do have a clue, as is true with even the most profoundly clueless among us.
-For instance, with decades of experience working in public relations behind me, I know quite a bit about organizing news conferences, writing speeches, doing media interviews, or whipping up communications plans.
+For instance, with decades of experience working in public relations behind me, I know quite a bit about organizing news conferences, writing speeches, doing media interviews, teaching classes in things like Crisis Communications or Reputation Management, or whipping up a communications plan.
 And as a Mayo Clinic-trained survivor of a widow maker heart attack, I know a wee bit about cardiology in general, and quite a bit more about my particular obsession: women’s heart disease.
 As such, I do have a clue about what it’s like to live with a chronic and progressive illness.

 So I can’t help but notice that the difference between me and a surprising number of other people out there seems to be that I am exquisitely aware of both what I do have a clue about, and what I have no clue whatsoever about on any given subject.
 So I usually try to keep my mouth shut as much as possible whenever encountering the latter.